 First stop: a Route 66 milkshake from the Polka Dot Drive-In.
 It was a good choice.
 The milkshake and chocolate malt were officially rich and headache-inducing while the décor was all 1950s.
 Elvis Presley and Marilyn Monroe adorned the walls everywhere, including the bathrooms where Marilyn kept watch as I peed.
 Elvis kept my wife company in the women’s bathroom.

 Then it was back on Route 66, where we drove.
 And drove.
 And stopped.
-And turned.
+Then turned.
 And looked for the next directional signpost.

 And pretty quickly got tired of the whole thing.